Who Should Attend?

 Frequently Asked Questions

-- What is the purpose of the Medical Home Training Program?
+- What is the purpose of the Medical Home Certificate Program?

-Please see Medical Home Training Program Learning Objectives and Course Objectives above.
+Please see Medical Home Certificate Program Learning Objectives and Course Objectives above.

-- Is the Medical Home Training Program a professional certification program?
+- Is the Medical Home Certificate Program a professional certification program?

 It is not.
 The program constitutes an attempt to organize a focused curriculum on strategies for developing patient centered medical homes, while giving evidence of successful completion of that body of knowledge through the issuance of a certificate of completion.